msteinbeck/hid-retrobit/README.rst

 Pressing the up/left key should returns the value -32767.

-However, if you have any USB input device plugged in, such as a simple USB keyboard, the usbhid driver binds the paddle before the retrobit driver.
+However, if you have any USB input device plugged in, such as a simple USB keyboard, the USB hid-generic driver binds the paddle before the retrobit driver.
 You have to unbind the adapter from usbhid.
 Download and execute the following script.

     # sudo ./installdriver.sh